openstack-archive/networking-ovn/doc/source/install.rst

 Deployments using OVN native layer-3 and DHCP services do not require conventional network nodes because connectivity to external networks (including VTEP gateways) and routing occurs on compute nodes.
-OVN currently relies on the conventional metadata agent that typically operates on network nodes.
-However, you can deploy this agent on controller or compute nodes.

 Compute nodes
 -------------